robertwayne/dpymenus-book/src/running_examples.md

     poetry run examples
     ```

 At this point, the bot should be up and running.
 All the cogs are loaded automatically thanks to **[cogwatch]('https://github.com/robertwayne/cogwatch)**, so you can add the bot to your server and start using commands.
-The next page will list all the available commands and what they do.